ScenicNH Photography - White Mountains New Hampshire

 add to lightbox add to cart

-• Franconia Notch State Park - Footbridge along the Mt Pemigewasset Trail in Lincoln, New Hampshire on a warm foggy winter day.
+• Franconia Notch State Park - Footbridge along the Mt Pemigewasset Trail in Lincoln, New Hampshire on an unseasonably warm and foggy December day.
+This trail leads to the summit of Mount Pemigewasset.

 NH162024.jpg